 In January 2017, the FASB issued ASU 2017-01, "Business Combinations: Clarifying the definition of a Business" which amends the current definition of a business.
 Under ASU 2017-01, to be considered a business, an acquisition would have to include an input and a substantive process that together significantly contributes to the ability to create outputs.
 ASU 2017-01 further states that when substantially all of the fair value of gross assets acquired is concentrated in a single asset (or a group of similar assets), the assets acquired would not represent a business.
 The new guidance also narrows the definition of the term "outputs" to be consistent with how it is described in Topic 606, Revenue from Contracts with Customers.
 The changes to the definition of a business will likely result in more acquisitions being accounted for as asset acquisitions.
 ASU 2017-01 is effective for acquisitions commencing on or after December 31, 2019, with early adoption permitted.
-Adoption of this guidance will be applied prospectively on or after the effective date and the Company does not expect this policy will have a material effect on the consolidated balance sheet or consolidated statement of cash flows.
+The Company has adopted this policy and it will not have a material effect on the consolidated balance sheet or consolidated statement of cash flows.